 - Use course exercises and assignments to promote student awareness of self as an instrument of change.

-- Develop and carry out research focused on social justice in collaboration with the Center for Social Justice.
+- Develop and carry out research focused on social justice in collaboration with the Center for Social Justice Education (CSJE).

-- Use exit surveys, alumni surveys, employer surveys, student focus groups, and benchmarking rubrics to monitor BSW program processes and outcomes
+- Use exit surveys, alumni surveys, employer surveys, student focus groups, and benchmarking rubrics to monitor MSW program processes and outcomes.

-- Model and promote the ethic of service.
-Objectives:
+3. Model and promote the ethic of service.

 - Serve on boards, committees, and as members of regional organizations that support and promote the values of professional social work.

-- Faculty members and students will seek and respond to organizational and community service needs in the region.
+- Seek and respond to organizational and community service needs in the region.